 This dead trunk of a blue oak (Quercus douglasii) in Cache Creek Wilderness Area, California, functions as a cache of acorns, placed here by an acorn woodpecker.
 (Photo copyright © by Kaj Halberg)

 The Chinese tallow-tree (Triadica sebifera) is presented above, see Asiatic autumn foliage.
 Its fruit is a three-lobed capsule with three valves.
 When the fruit is mature, the walls of the capsule fall off, releasing three round seeds, covered in a white tallow.

 The white seeds of Chinese tallow-tree are eaten by various bird species, including brown-headed thrush (Turdus chrysolaus, top), grey treepie (Dendrocitta formosae, centre), and tree sparrow (Passer montanus).
-These birds are all presented elsewhere on this website, see Animals: Birds in Taiwan.
+These birds are all presented on the page Animals: Birds in Taiwan.
 (Photos copyright © by Kaj Halberg)